theonedev/onedev/readme.md

 > **Note**
 > 1. Do not worry about security advisories above.
 They are fixed as soon as discovered and published to notify users</span>
 > 1. We develop OneDev at <a href="https://code.onedev.io">code.onedev.io</a> for sake of dogfooding.
-Please submit issues there
+Please submit issues and pull requests there

 </div>